RenqiChen/Virtual-Scientists-v2/README.md

 Here we explain the roles of several critial files.

+* `sci_platform/configs/deploy_config.py` defines all hyper-parameter settings.
 * `camel-master/camel/agents/sci_agent.py` defines the customized scientist agent in this project.
-* `sci_platform/run.py` is the main execution file.
+* `sci_platform/run_fast.py` is the main execution file.
 * `sci_platform/sci_platform_fast.py` defines the platform for the initialization of our multi-agent system.
 * `sci_platform/utils/prompt.py` contains all the prompts used.
 * `sci_platform/utils/scientist_utils.py` contains all the common functions used.
 * `sci_platform/sci_team/SciTeam.py` defines the execution mechanism of each scientist team.

-Our code support different collaboration settings.
-The commonly used arguments:
+Our code support different environment settings.
+The commonly used arguments in `deploy_config.py`:

+1. Deploy Setup

+`ips`: the ips for the LLM model deployment

+`port`: the ports of the ip for the LLM model deployment

+2. Experiment Setup

+`agent_num`: how many independent scientists are included in the simulation

-`--runs`: how many times does the program run
+`runs`: how many times does the program run

-`--team_limit`: the max number of teams for a scientist
+`team_limit`: the max number of teams for a scientist

-`--max_discuss_iteration`: the max discussion iterations for a team in a step
+`max_discuss_iteration`: the max discussion iterations for a team in a step

-`--max_team_member`: the max team member of a team (including the team leader)
+`max_team_member`: the max team member of a team (including the team leader)

-`--epochs`: the allowed time steps for one program run (default value is 6, which is enough for a scientist to finish all steps)
+`epochs`: the allowed time steps for one program run (the publish of a complete paper usually needs 5 epochs)

+`model_name`: the LLM base model for simulation (e.g., llama3.1)

+`leader_mode`: who is the leader (e.g., normal or random)

+3. Checkpoint Setup

+`checkpoint`: use the checkpoint or create a new program

+`test_time`: the name of the test as a checkpoint

+`load_time`: the name of the loaded checkpoint

 ### Single-GPU
 ```